kingshuknandy2016/DocsRepo/Office3/CustomMavenDependency.md

 There are two ways to attach a custom jar as a dependency.
 * Adding a system dependency
-* Or by publish the jar to a maven repository
-  ** In Local Maven Repository
+* Or by publish the jar to a Local Maven Repository
-  ** In Maven Central Repository
+* Or by publish the jar to a Maven Central Repository